YigalMevaser/ea-bot/README.md

 The --test-message flag is especially useful for quickly testing your setup without having to manually send the !test command via WhatsApp after the bot starts.

+Event Message Reminder Strategy
+Your WhatsApp RSVP bot uses a time-based event proximity strategy to determine when to send messages to guests.
+The bot sends different types of reminders at specific time intervals before the event.
+Here's how the strategy works:

+Message Schedule Timeline
+The bot sends messages at these key intervals:

+Initial Invitation (28-30 days before)

+First announcement about the event
+Sent to all guests with pending status
+Contains full event details and RSVP request
+First Reminder (14 days before)

+Sent exactly 2 weeks before the event
+Only sent to non-respondents (guests who haven't confirmed or declined) Gentle reminder about the upcoming event
+Second Reminder (7 days before)

+Sent exactly 1 week before the event
+More urgent tone for non-respondents
+Emphasizes the event is approaching soon
+Final Reminder (2-3 days before)

+Last reminder sent 2-3 days before the event
+Sent to both confirmed guests (as a courtesy) and non-respondents Most urgent tone, final chance to respond Implementation Details
+The scheduling logic is implemented in eventScheduler.js with these key functions:

+calculateDaysRemaining() - Calculates days until the event shouldSendMessagesToday() - Determines if messages should be sent based on event proximity filterGuestsByEventProximity() - Filters guest list based on event date getMessageByProximity() - Provides customized messages based on days remaining The behavior is controlled by the EVENT_DATE parameter in your .env file:
+EVENT_DATE=2025-06-15

+How to Check Current Status
+You can use the !eventdate admin command in WhatsApp to check:

+The current event date
+Days remaining until the event
+Which messaging phase you're currently in
+The full scheduling strategy
+Custom Message Content
+Each phase has customized message content in Hebrew:

+Initial Invitation: "אתם מוזמנים ל[event name]!"
+First Reminder: "אנו מזכירים לכם את ההזמנה ל[event name]" Second Reminder: "בעוד שבוע יתקיים [event name]"
+Final Reminder: "בעוד [X] ימים יתקיים [event name]. זוהי תזכורת אחרונה" Since today's date is May 17, 2025, and your event is on June 15, 2025 (29 days away), you're currently in the "Initial invitation" phase.

 ## License